Coalpha/bitter-parse/README.md

 - Class: "...You didn't really learn anything."
 - Me: "That's the point"
 - Class: "Do it without using Nashorn"
-- Me: "Okay, I guess I'll just make a JavaScript parser in Java then"
+- Me: *poorly re-writes a JavaScript parser in Java*
-- Me: "This is really hard"
-- Joshua: "You are like a little baby."

 ### Usage